 - Participants develop action plans tailored to their leadership roles.

-- Identify specific steps they will take to enhance safety culture within their teams and organizations.
+- Identify specific steps they will take to enhance safety culture within their teams and organisations.

 - Share plans, gather feedback, and refine strategies for implementing a strong safety culture.